The Art of the Follow Up

 The interview process can be a stressful one.
 The prep.
 The nerves.
 The waiting.
 One of the best ways to make it a little less stressful is to know that you’ve done all you can to stand out and impress your potential employer.
-That’s where follow-up comes in.
+That’s where follow up comes in.

 Why Follow Up?

-Many people worry that following up after an interview will make them seem “desperate” or “pushy”, but in reality, a follow-up is a way to show that you are determined and proactive about your career, as well as thoughtful.
-While you may be worried about the etiquette of sending or not sending that follow-up email, your potential employer may be actively looking to see who does and does not follow up.
-Many employers can even consider the lack of a follow-up to be a sign that you are disinterested, so if you want the job, you’ve got to make it known.
+Many people worry that following up after an interview will make them seem “desperate” or “pushy”, but in reality, a follow up is a way to show that you are determined and proactive about your career, as well as thoughtful.
+While you may be worried about the etiquette of sending or not sending that follow up email, your potential employer may be actively looking to see who does and does not follow up.
+Many employers can even consider the lack of a follow up to be a sign that you are disinterested, so if you want the job, you’ve got to make it known.
 Be your own PR person, put your best foot forward, and follow up!

 Ways To Follow Up

 There are several different ways you can go about following up after an interview.
-You may decide to email, call, send a letter, or give a thank you gesture.
+You may decide to email, call, send a letter, or give a thank you gift.
 Plan ahead and make sure you ask for a business card before you leave, that way you will know how your potential employer can be contacted, and perhaps how they would prefer to be contacted, depending on what information the card provides.

 Follow Up Email